BhishmaGaudani/BhishmaGaudani/README.md

 # Bhishma Gaudani

 ## 👨‍💻 About Me
-I'm a Computer Science and Applied Mathematics & Statistics student at **Stony Brook University** with a strong interest in software engineering, data analytics, and quantitative finance.
-I enjoy building practical applications, automating workflows with AI, and uncovering insights through data.
+I'm a Computer Science and Applied Mathematics & Statistics student at **Stony Brook University** with a strong interest in mathematics, software engineering, data analytics, and quantitative finance.
+I’ve always loved math, and I love to develop things that combine math with technology.

 ---